ignaciogatti/artwork-retrieval-api/README.md

 # artwork-deep-learning-api

 This an API to expose machine learning service for Arts.
-It is deployed in [here](https://art-retrieval-api.appspot.com/)
+It is deployed in [Google App Engine](https://art-retrieval-api.appspot.com/)

 It was developed using:
 - Python 3.